geckodb/gecko-misc/string-db-gen/README.md

 3392;Default
 ```

 This file will be processed during cache building with `hd.jar` internally.
 Which bin width is used can be controlled via the `-w` parameter in `build/string-db-gen.jar`.
+Two sentence length files must be provided, one for the `base` scenario and one for the `social` scenario (see below).

 ## Quick Start